Red Hamburger Bean

 The characteristics of any genus, including the genus Mucuna, is exemplified by one single species that is designated to do so.
 This "characteristic" species, designated to depict what other species should be included in the genus, is called the "type species".
 In the case of Mucuna, the "type species" is: urens!
 Thus, the characteristics of Mucuna urens should be used to answer the question "What is a Mucuna"?

 In botany, the reproductive structures... the flowers!... are often given a higher "weighting" of importance (versus seeds, leaves, etc.) in determining what other genera and species are similar or not.
-Gina's flowers (shown below) of Mucuna urens, because it is a type species, are "mission critical" to use to (help?) determine what "Mucuna sensu stricto"really is!
+Gina's flowers (shown below) of Mucuna urens, because it is a type species, are "mission critical" to use to (help?) determine what "Mucuna sensu stricto" really is!
 Photographic documentation of Mucuna urens, their flowers, their structure, the resultant pods and seeds are critical to furthering our knowledge and characteristics of the genus Mucuna and all other species of Mucuna.
 The flowers are also important to distinguish Mucuna from other related genera (e.g., Dolichos, Dioclea, Strongylodon, Gigasiphon, etc.).

-Mucuna urens, grown from the seed shown above.
+The young plant of Mucuna urens, grown from the seed shown to the left.

 Photos: Gina Reed

-After 5 years of only stem and leaf growth, a short "raceme" of young flowers of
+After 5 years of only stem and leaf growth, a short "raceme" of young flowers of Mucuna urens appeared.

-Note the zig-zag, alternating stalk (compare to the
+Note the zig-zag, alternating stalk (compare to the flower "cluster" of Mucuna sloanei)

 Photos: Gina Reed

-Immature flowers of
+Immature flowers of Mucuna urens

 (Click on either of these two images, above, to view larger images!)